Get Active! 7 Foreign Language Activities That Keep Students on Their Toes

 - Places where you have to wait in line (the bank, at the ticket window, at a government office)

-- Kinds of people who wait in line (housewives, students, taxi drivers, other occupations)
+- Kinds of people who wait in line (parents, students, taxi drivers, other occupations)

-- Reactions people have while waiting in line (get angry, complain loudly, ask to skip turns, try to butt in, wait patiently, make peace)
+- Reactions people have while waiting in line (get angry, complain loudly, ask to skip turns, try to cut, wait patiently)

-Have your students write their brainstormed lists onto note cards, using different colors for each list (role, places and reactions)
+Have your students write their lists onto note cards, using different colors for each list (role, places and reactions).
+You can collect all of the cards to distribute them as the activity goes on.

-When five students have been in line, stop the activity, choose a new place and begin again with two fresh students.
+When five students have been in line, stop the activity, choose a new place and begin again with two new students.

-Tweaking these activities to suit your course material will help to make the book work more engaging.
-It will also help it stick!
+Tweaking these activities to suit your course material will help to make the lesson or book work you have to cover more engaging.
+It will also help it stick better.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)